 snooze reminders in gmail

 Emails are not text messages.
-That is to say, you cannot always just type in an informal response.
+That is to say, you cannot always type in an informal response.
 Some emails require a more thoughtful response and you might not always be in a position to give one always.
-You can choose to ignore it and then address it later, but you also might just forget later.
+You can choose to ignore it and then address it later, but you might forget later.
 Gmail’s new Snooze feature helps solve that problem.
 When you snooze an email, it is removed only to be brought to your attention at a later time.
 Gmail will now remind you to respond to emails that seem important and have been left sitting in your inbox.
-Similarly, it will also remind you about emails that you’ve sent and haven’t been responded to.
+Similarly, it will remind you about emails you’ve sent and haven’t been responded to.

 Smart replies